juju/docs/src/en/tut-lxd.md

 ## LXD initialisation

 LXD has an optional interactive initialisation method and it's what we'll use here.
-This process will both set up ZFS and the containers' subnet.
-Choosing to auto-configure networking is the way go as a subnet will be intelligently chosen such that it will not conflict with an existing local one.
+Among other things, this process will both set up storage (ZFS) and the containers' subnet.
+We'll choose to have networking auto-configured (answer 'auto') as a subnet will be chosen such that it will not conflict with an existing one.

 Begin by entering: